fanhuan/script/README.md

 ###phylip_file_generator_consense_N.py
 This is a special version of phylip_file_generator_consense.py where it calcuates the proportion of Ns in the alignment.

+###ReadsSelector_0407.cpp
+This is the script that would compile into ReadsSelector2

+	g++ ReadsSelector_0407.cpp -o ReadsSelector2
+	mv ReadsSelector2 /usr/local/bin/

 ###seq_stats.py
 is used to calculate the total, mean, and variance of seq lengths in a seq file.